Contract vs. Full-Time Nurses: Pros and Cons

 1. Improved Recruitment

-A facility attracts and retains top talent when they provide their nurses with security of regular wages, employee benefits, and investment in their professional growth.
-When nurses have their basic needs met, they’re more invested and committed to their workplace.
+A facility attracts and retains top talent when they provide their nurses with the security of regular wages, employee benefits, and investment in their professional growth.
+When nurses have their basic needs met, they’re more committed to their workplace.

 2. Ability to Lead Your Staff

 Your nursing leadership will be able to lead their staff efficiently and cohesively through training, scheduling, and supervision.
-This is a considerable advantage for full-time vs. contract nurses as you can manage quality and standards, leading to patient safety and improved outcomes.
+This is a considerable advantage for full-time vs. contract nurses, as having managerial control over quality and standards optimizes patient safety and satisfaction.

 3. Improved Patient Outcomes

 Having reliable and dedicated staff improves patient continuity and quality of care.
-Permanent staff providing routine care to patients detect and act upon changes quickly.
+Permanent staff providing routine care to patients are able to detect and act upon changes quickly.
 Consistent care also improves the patient experience by allowing the nurse to be part of their healthcare journey.

 Full-Time (W2) Employment: Cons